J.T. McDaniel Official Site

 JTM: Even then.
 History is history, and you don’t lightly change reality for the sake of modern sensibilities.
 In the story, everyone is as you’d expect for the period, which means most of the characters are white guys.

 Interviewer: How real is the story?
 The History Channel is always doing their “Hollywood or History” shows.
-How does Bacalao fare on the “Literature or History” scale?
+(Note: Yes, there actually was some genuine history on the History Channel back in 2005, odd as that may seem today.
+[Oct 2017]) How does Bacalao fare on the “Literature or History” scale?

 JTM: Somewhere in the middle, I suppose.
 Bacalao is present during the Pearl Harbor attack, which isn’t historically correct for that class of boat.
 The first Gato didn’t arrive until February 1942.
 It was something I needed for the story, so I fudged a little.
 Other things are accurate enough, such as the problems with the Mark 14 torpedoes.
 Certain events, while not 100% accurate, are modeled on things that happened to real subs.